LAW 8501 Contracts I Credits: 3

 LAW 8532I Introduction to American Legal Skills Credits: 2-3

 Introduction to oral and written advocacy; interviewing, counseling and negotiation; and alternative dispute resolution.
-This course is intended for students in the LLM Program for Chinese and Foreign Lawyers.

 LAW 8532R American Legal Research Credit: 1